 Supply chain management has been undergoing massive changes since cloud computing went mainstream.
 Cloud-based software and applications can now scale operations in all industries regardless of shape and size.
-By the end of 2020, 90% of spending on execution systems related to supply chain will be cloud-based.
+By the end of 2020, 90% of spending on execution systems related to the supply chain will be cloud-based.
 SCM (supply chain management) technology will constitute a competitive advantage in business for 65% of supply chain professionals, triggering an $11 billion value spike by 2023.

 Improved manufacturing cycle times

 Optimizing inventory, forecasting accuracy, and attaining better supplier quality without affecting manufacturing cycle times are critical priorities today.
 In simple terms, “cycle time” refers to the time spent between creating a product and storing it in inventory.
-Improving this metric demands clear, consistent data that cloud-computing can provide via automated solutions.
+Improving this metric demands clear, consistent data that cloud computing can provide via automated solutions.
 Without it, warehousing operations remain stuck between geo-locations and time zones.

 For cloud-based software to render results, communication is key.
 To improve supply chain cycle times, data has to be shared and exchanged properly between all parties involved.
 Real-time applications can guarantee accuracy because they can show when, where, and why delays happen; mitigating risks and viable offering solutions to make improvements ahead of time.

 An OEE (overall equipment effectiveness) metric is a formula that guarantees a certain tool or production machine is in excellent health.
 Calculating performance manually has led to time-draining practices in the past.
 The rise in popularity of cloud computing can now measure performance, quality, and availability with a lot more accuracy.